 2. Weapons and Optics

-If you want to buy a weapon specifically for fox hunt, it becomes interesting because several small calibers are suitable.
+If you want to buy a weapon specifically for fox hunting, it becomes interesting because several small calibers are suitable.
 The most common for fox hunting is the 243 Winchester.
 Taut, swift (also widely used to pull brocades as well) is produced by a good number of manufacturers at reasonable prices.
 At less than $500, there are very good rifles dedicated to this use (notably at Mossberg or ATA with its Turqua model).

 Sound moderator or not?